josmar-crwdstffng/angular/aio/content/guide/testing.md

 ### Other test frameworks

 You can also unit test an Angular application with other testing libraries and test runners.
-Each library and runner has its own distinctive installation procedures, configuration, and syntax.
+Each library and runner has the associated distinctive installation procedures, configuration, and syntax.

 Search the web to learn more.